JOHN NEVILLE …

 He has an innate ability to rhyme words.
 Put this together with a well chosen piece of music, a tale to tell and you have the consummate storyteller.

 John released his first solo album Dance With the Wind in 2017.
-He is currently working on a second album with plans to start recording in 2020.
+His second album, Sun Valley Drive, is out now.

 PRAISE FOR JOHN NEVILLE